SharePoint/sp-dev-docs/docs/general-development/how-to-follow-people-by-using-the-net-client-object-model-in-sharepoint.md

 ---
-title: How to Follow people by using the .NET client object model in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 0fdb7ca5-d408-4256-b52b-886c4bc3b5b8
+title: How to Follow people by using the .NET client object model in SharePoint ms.prod: SHAREPOINT ms.assetid: 0fdb7ca5-d408-4256-b52b-886c4bc3b5b8
 ---

-# How to: Follow people by using the .NET client object model in SharePoint 2013
+# How to: Follow people by using the .NET client object model in SharePoint
-Learn how to work with Following People features by using the SharePoint Server 2013 .NET client object model.
+Learn how to work with Following People features by using the SharePoint .NET client object model.
-## Why use Following People features in SharePoint Server 2013?
+## Why use Following People features in SharePoint?

-In SharePoint Server 2013, when a user follows people, the posts and activities of the followed people show up in the user's newsfeed.
+In SharePoint, when a user follows people, the posts and activities of the followed people show up in the user's newsfeed.
 By using Following People features to focus on the people who users care about, you can improve the relevance of your app or solution.
 In the .NET client object model, people that you follow are represented by  [SocialActor](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialActor.aspx) objects.
 To perform core Following People tasks in the .NET client object model, you use the [SocialFollowingManager](https://msdn.microsoft.com/library/Microsoft.SharePoint.Client.Social.SocialFollowingManager.aspx) object.
 This article shows how to use the .NET client object model to work with Following People features.